Regenerative Injection Therapies

 Why Regenerative?

-Conventional treatments for joint and soft tissue pain — cortisone injections, NSAIDs, immobilization — are primarily anti-inflammatory.
+Conventional treatments for joint and soft tissue pain (cortisone injections, NSAIDs, immobilization) are primarily anti-inflammatory.
 They reduce pain in the short term, but they don't rebuild what's been damaged.
 In some cases, repeated cortisone injections can actually accelerate tissue breakdown over time.

 “Many patients come to me having been told there are no options between physical therapy and surgery.
 Regenerative injections offer something different: a strategy to rebuild tissue, restore function, and get back to the life you love.”

 Prolotherapy is the foundational regenerative injection technique, with a track record spanning more than 70 years of clinical use.
 It works by introducing a mild irritant, most commonly a dextrose (sugar) solution, into damaged or unstable connective tissue.
 This controlled stimulus triggers a localized healing response: increased circulation, collagen synthesis, and tissue remodeling.
+The result is stronger, more resilient tendons, ligaments, and joint structures.

-Prolotherapy is offered in three distinct forms in my practice, each suited to different conditions and treatment goals:
+Prolotherapy is offered in three distinct forms in my practice, each suited to different conditions and treatment goals.

-Low-Dose Dextrose Trigger Point Injections
+Trigger Point Injections

-Best for: Muscle pain, myofascial trigger points, referred pain patterns, tension-related headaches, jaw pain (TMJ), and localized soft tissue discomfort.
+This approach is most appropriate for muscle pain, myofascial trigger points, referred pain patterns, tension-related headaches, jaw pain (TMJ), and localized soft tissue discomfort.

 A dilute dextrose solution is injected directly into active trigger points — hyperirritable knots in muscle tissue that cause localized and referred pain.
 Unlike traditional trigger point injections with anesthetic alone, dextrose-based trigger point injections offer an anti-inflammatory and restructuring effect, addressing underlying tissue dysfunction rather than temporarily numbing the area.